lingui/js-lingui/docs/ref/catalog-formats.rst

    # Message without custom ID that is pluralized on property "anotherCount".
    #
-   # Notice how 'msgid_plural' was extracted from original message but 'msgid' was kept
+   # Notice how 'msgid' and 'msgid_plural' were extracted from original message.
+   #
+   # To allow matching this PO item to the appropriate catalog entry when deserializing,
-   # as-is, which is required to restore the ICU message when parsing the PO file.
+   # the original ICU message is also stored in msgctxt.
-   msgctxt "pluralize_on=anotherCount"
+   msgctxt "icu=%7BanotherCount%2C+plural%2C+one+%7BSingular+case%7D+other+%7BCase+number+%7BanotherCount%7D%7D%7D&pluralize_on=anotherCount"
+   msgid "Singular case"
-   msgid "{anotherCount, plural, one {Singular case} other {Case number {anotherCount}}}" msgid_plural "Case number {anotherCount}" msgstr[0] "Singular case" msgstr[1] "Case number {anotherCount}"
+   msgid_plural "Case number {anotherCount}" msgstr[0] "Singular case" msgstr[1] "Case number {anotherCount}"